-An official warning is given if an incident occurs for the second time in a short period (one to two weeks) or if an incident occurs for the third time in a relatively short period (e.g. one month).
+An official warning is given if an incident occurs again in a short period (couple of weeks), despite the intervention.

-In case of an official warning, the parent(s) and pupil are invited to school to have a meeting with the teacher.
+Parent(s) and student are invited to school to have a meeting with the teacher.
 The teacher informs the director.
-The official warning is given verbally by the teacher and he/she uses the notifications that have already been made and are listed in our monitoring system.
+The official warning is given verbally by the teacher, and he/she uses the notifications that have already been made and are listed in our student registration system Parnassys.
 The teacher explains that continuance of this behaviour will lead to the next step, which is a yellow card and after that a red card.
-Again, the teacher and parents discuss together ways to prevent that.
-A report of the conversation is recorded in our monitoring system.
-This is mailed to the parent(s).
-An educational plan or an agreement is made in consultation with both the parent(s) and the pupil.
-A child coach or other specialist can be involved for advice.
-This is also registered in our monitoring system and then evaluated after about 6 weeks during a follow-up meeting.
+Again, the teacher and parents discuss together ways to prevent that from happening.

+The conversation is recorded in our student's registration system Parnassys.
+The report is mailed to the parent(s), and the date of this email sent is added to the note.
+An educational plan or an agreement is made in consultation with both the parent(s) and the student.
+The school counsellor or other specialist can be involved for advice.
+This is also registered in our student registration system Parnassys and then evaluated with parents and the child after about 4 - 6 weeks during a follow-up meeting.

 A 'temporary removal' from the classroom could be used as a sanction.
-The pupil works at school but not in his/her own class.
-The pupil works in a separate room under supervision.
-A temporary removal is in accordance with the protocol 'Suspending and removing' from SOPOH.
+The student works at school but not in his/her own class, but in a separate room under supervision.
+A temporary removal is in accordance with the protocol 'Suspending and removing' from Floreer.